Allergy Relief - AchooAllergy.com

 Can an adult develop allergies later in life?

-What are the dangers of allergic reactions?
+What are the most dangerous types of allergic reactions?

 What kind of foods can cause allergic reactions?